Governance is not a document. It is an architecture.

 A TRACE-grounded diagnostic of your AI estate — written, honest, one page.

 Forty-five minutes.
 No slides.
 No obligation.
-If you are evaluating how to bring your AI systems into EU AI Act compliance by the relevant deadlines — August 2025, February 2026, or August 2027 — this is a useful first conversation.
+If you are evaluating how to bring your AI systems into alignment with the EU AI Act by the relevant deadlines — December 2027 (Annex III) and August 2028 (Annex I) — this is a useful first conversation.